spetric/SigmaPi-Engine/README.md

 However, this is a very old version of spEnigne (0.6) without IPP support.
 Anyway, you can get a picture on how to use spEnigne APIs.

 ## Prebuild spEnigne.dll (32/64-bit)
-To get newest 32/64-bit spEngine version, the best way is to download Pixopedia XE32/64.
+To get the newest 32/64-bit spEngine version, the best way is to download Pixopedia XE32/64.
 After unpacking zip file, search for spEngine.dll and ipp_custom.dll and copy them to your development directory.
+From this package, you can also use textures, background tiles, stamp brushes and image nozzles.

 Pixopedia XE32: https://sigmapi-design.com/archive/pixopediaXE32.zip

 Pixopedia XE64: https://sigmapi-design.com/archive/pixopediaXE64.zip

 ### License
-© Siniša Petrić, www.sigmapi-design.com
+© Siniša Petrić, www.sigmapi-design.com.

-Intel IPP: Copyright 2014-2019 Intel Corporation.
+Intel IPP is Copyright of Intel Corporation.